 The growing complexity of the world and of its problems makes it necessary to have a complete grasp on tremendous amounts of information before coming to a decision… A dynamic world needs an effective nervous system at the grassroots level, not only ensure the widest range of inputs, but also to make the identification of every citizen with the common process of governance possible.

 In searching for a common enemy against whom we can unite, we came up with the idea that pollution, the threat of global warming, water shortages, famine and the like, would fit the bill.
 In their totality and their interactions these phenomena do constitute a common threat which must be confronted by everyone together… All these dangers are caused by human intervention in natural processes, and it is only through changed attitudes and behaviour that they can be overcome.
 The real enemy then is humanity itself.

 While the internet has narrowed the distances between people, places, and information it has not yet facilitated a deeper understanding between them (and in some cases has even amplified tensions).
-Culture is far deeper than what the eye can see and the uncomfortable truth is that most of us are fairly ignorant of our global neighbors – even the well-educated and traveled.
-The question then becomes how do we harness this vast collective consciousness to find solutions to the worlds problems and bridge the massive divides between cultures which cause so much strife?
+Culture is far deeper than what the eye can see and the uncomfortable truth is that most of us are fairly ignorant of our global neighbours – even the well-educated and travelled.
+The question then becomes how do we harness this vast collective consciousness to find solutions to the world’s problems and bridge the massive divides between cultures which cause so much strife?

 There are no easy answers to this question but here are just a few ways the internet is and will help:

 - Hosting massive datasets with computational tools and processing power

 - Visualizing information in simple and easily understandable ways

 - Providing new mechanisms for governance and decision-making